-UNDERTHEKNIFE

-What Happens During an
+Making painful sex pleasurable

-dysfunction, hepatitis, and, in rare cases, pancreatic cancer,

-What You Can Learn From Your Sleep Habits

-If you fall asleep as soon as your head hits the pillow: Surprise, surprise -vou're probably sleep deprived, says Dr. James Herdegen, the medical director of the Sleep Science Center at the University of Illinois at Chicago.
+More Video when eyes are irritated "Dryness can be a result of age, staring at the computer, or environmental factors, like air-conditioning," Coad said.
+Preservative-free artificial tears (sold at drugstores) help lubricate eyes with ingredients like glycerin and can soothe irritation; use four to six times daily, as needed.
+If the dryness worsens, see your ophthalmologist, as "dry eyes can be a symptom of conditions like thyroid disease and diabetes."
+Coad said.
+If you also have itching and tearing, allergies may be to blame; try an over-the-counter antihistamine.
+If they look yellow: It may be jaundice, which is caused by a high level of bilirubin, a by-product of red blood cells.
+See a doctor right away, as jaundice can be a sign of several serious health problems, including liver dysfunction, hepatitis, and, in rare cases, pancreatic cancer.
+What You Can Learn From Your Sleep Habits If you fall asleep as soon as your head hits the pillow: Surprise, surprise-you're probably sleep deprived, Dr. James Herdegen, the medical director of the Sleep Science Center at the University of Illinois at Chicago, said.
 It takes a well-rested person about 10 to 15 minutes to fall asleep.
-Ideally. aim for eight hours or so a night.
+Ideally, aim for eight hours or so a night.
 If you already get that much, see your doctor to rule out sleep-onset conditions such as restless legs syndrome.
+Related: Are You Tired All the Time?

 If you wake up a lot at night: You may have sleep maintenance insomnia, in which the difficulty isn't falling asleep but staying asleep.
-The disorder has been linked to anxiety, depression, and sleep apnea, If you toss and turn or experience daytime sleepiness for more than four weeks, see your doctor, who may refer you to a sleep specialist.

-What You Can Learn From Your Cravings

-If you crave salt: You may need some stress relief.
+The disorder has been linked to anxiety, depression, and sleep apnea.
+If you toss and turn or experience daytime sleepiness for more than four weeks, see your doctor, who may refer you to a sleep specialist.
+What You Can Learn From Your Cravings If you crave salt: You may need some stress relief.
 Your constant search for a salt fix could signal that your adrenal glands, which pump adrenaline and other hormones into your blood when you're feeling anxious, have been working so hard that they're temporarily exhausted.

-"The adrenal glands produce a hormone that holds sodium in your body, so if they're not making enough of that hormone, you may crave salt," says Dr. Susan Blum, the founder and director of the Blum Center for Health, in Rve Brook, N.Y.
-To keep stress in check, try exercise. meditation, or just saying no to yet another PTA request.
+"The adrenal glands produce a hormone that holds sodium in your body, so if they're not making enough of that hormone, you may crave salt," Dr. Susan Blum, the founder and director of the Blum Center for Health, in Rye Brook, New York, said.
+To keep stress in check, try exercise, meditation, or just saying no to yet another PTA request.